igsr/gca_1000genomes_website/allele-frequency-calculator-documentation.md

 ![AF input field](allele_frequency_input.png "AF input")

 The tool allows you to pick which phase of the 1000 Genomes Project you want to get data from.
-If you have a publicly visible VCF file, corresponding tabix index (.tbi) and  corresponding sample-population mapping file in the same folder, you could get data from these by selecting "Provide file URLs".
+If you have a publicly visible VCF file, a corresponding tabix index (.tbi) and a corresponding sample-population mapping file in the same folder, you could get data from these by selecting "Provide file URLs".

 The calculator must be given a genomic interval to define which sites are to have their frequencies calculated.
 For the web-based tool we recommend an interval shorter than 5 Mb to ensure the tool returns in a reasonable time frame.